ublue-os/website/docs/images.md

 ## Composed Images

 These images are built by composing ostree treefiles and are more "from scratch".
-Use this method if you want to build your image from scratch.
+Use this method if you want to build your image from scratch with ostree.

 | Image name | Description | Status |
 | ---------- | ----------- | ------ |